-As the name implies, Part II is all about money.
+As the name implies, Part II is all about math.
+The first chapters cover finance-related functions and last two are plain old math - simple to sophisticated.
 Several functions in Excel work with loan factors, interest rates, and returns on investments.
 This is the place to go when creating worksheets that track costs, revenue, and the like.
 Part of the discussion in Part II is about currency formatting.

-Part 111: Doing the Math
+Part 111: Solving with Statistics